TuxVinyards/qqX/README.md

 Quickemu works on the command line and traditionally has had a simple menu interface called quickgui.

-Worry not if [quickgui](https://github.com/quickemu-project/quickgui) is already installed on your system ... qqX is fully compatible and you can easily switch between the two.
+qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if is already installed on your system ...  and you can easily switch between the two.

 ### Why the text interface?